- Tinea is a fungal infection found in moist, warm parts of the body.

 How is tinea treated?

-Tinea is treated with anti-fungal medicines, which usually come as a cream, ointment or gel.
-You can purchase these creams over-the-counter from any pharmacy and from some supermarkets.
+Tinea is treated with anti-fungal medications, which usually come as a cream, ointment, gel or nail lacquer.
+You can purchase these over-the-counter from any pharmacy and from some supermarkets.
 Follow the application instructions on the package carefully and speak to your pharmacist if you have questions.

 It can take weeks or even months for tinea to clear up, depending on what type of fungus it is.
-Tinea of the nails (onychomycosis) is much more difficult to treat and may require medication taken by mouth before it can be treated successfully.
+It is important to keep using the anti-fungal medication as instructed even after the tinea appears to have gone.